-Designers don’t create products solely for the sake of technical innovation, but seek to innovate by coming up with creative ideas and solutions for the problems their customers and users experience.
+Designers don’t create products solely for the sake of technical innovation but seek to innovate by coming up with creative ideas and solutions for the problems their customers and users experience.
 Especially in the health and medical sector, it’s really important to thoroughly understand the potential users.
 It’s challenging to understand a diverse user group and to conduct research that helps to create inclusive products that are meaningful for people’s everyday rhythm.
-This panel session with a diverse group of speakers will inspire you through a new approach to advancing inclusivity in healthcare, but might be an inspiration for other fields as well.
+This panel session with a diverse group of speakers will inspire you through a new approach to advancing inclusivity in healthcare but might be an inspiration for other fields as well.

 5. Power of Design Leadership to Transform Business

 As designers, we see that the significance of our role is changing.
-Our job description doesn’t only contain tasks like visual designing, wireframing or user testing anymore.
+Our job description doesn’t only contain tasks like visual designing, wireframing, or user testing anymore.
 We help our clients to innovate their businesses by using design thinking principles and initiating a new way of thinking.
-We help to get more insight into users, potential friction and possible solutions that help innovation.
+We help to get more insight into users, potential friction, and possible solutions that help innovation.
 This sounds exciting, but what does this shift mean for our role exactly?
 During this panel discussion, the future role of designers will be discussed and the speakers will shine a light on how you can gain support for this new model in an organization.
 Let’s see what the power of design will bring!

 6. Crafting Inclusive Mobility

 In the mobility sector, everyone is talking about MaaS: “How can we optimize a journey by combining different mobility services during your A-to-B traveling?”
 What if we wouldn’t just focus on efficiency, but would rather use our designer toolkit and look at the experience the user has while being on this journey instead?
-Mobility experts from Lyft, Teague and other companies, will explore together how they are using design principles to tackle mobility challenges.
+Mobility experts from Lyft, Teague, and other companies, will explore together how they are using design principles to tackle mobility challenges.
 This talk will inspire you to think about different challenging scenarios that users might experience while taking part in the MaaS system and how designers can help to solve this or potentially gain more users.

 7. Design For Individuals Not ‘People’ Using Mindsets

-here’s a renewed interest for how services should be using personalization to give users what they want: an experience that feels perfect for them.
+here’s a renewed interest in how services should be using personalization to give users what they want: an experience that feels perfect for them.
 After reading many online debates around the usage of personas, it was interesting to see the following talk popping up in the SXSW schedule, where they introduce a new method to design for individuals by using the concept of “Mindsets”.
 A nice way to explore new approaches to possibly improve our design way of working.

 8. Keeping Healthcare Human in the Digital Age

 With tech innovations in healthcare, where manual tasks and services are being automated, you see that the human factor is often less present.
 This is because automated processes will prevent the patient from experiencing “human errors”, right?
-And yet, the human factor – trust, respect, empathy and collaboration – is the thing that people value most in services.
-During this talk, you will hear from leaders of the patient-experience movement from Hanger Clinic, Cleveland Clinic and Mayo Clinic, and learn how we can have the best of both worlds by extending empathy into the digital age.
+And yet, the human factor – trust, respect, empathy, and collaboration – is the thing that people value most in services.
+During this talk, you will hear from leaders of the patient-experience movement from Hanger Clinic, Cleveland Clinic, and Mayo Clinic, and learn how we can have the best of both worlds by extending empathy into the digital age.
 Which we, as designers, can only encourage as we stand to learn a lot from this innovative combination.

 9. The Google Conversation Design Workshop

 After mostly listening to the many keynote sessions, it might be nice to get your hands dirty at one of the SXSW workshops.
 We would recommend you go to ‘The Google Conversation Design Workshop’.
 As you have probably read in the 2020 predictions on Medium, ‘Conversational UI’ is a popular trend.
 During this 3-hour workshop, led by three conversational design experts from Google, you will get some insights into the process of designing conversations and natural experiences.
 You will have the chance to design and prototype a brand persona and a conversational experience.
-As a designer, getting to see the variety of possible interactions and to challenge yourself designing for different experiences can be a great inspiration.
+As a designer, getting to see the variety of possible interactions and challenge yourself to design for different experiences can be a great inspiration.